Lucious Smith

-Lucious Irvin Smith (born January 17, 1957, in Fort Benning, Columbus, Georgia) is a former American football cornerback in the National Football League.
+Lucious Irvin Smith (born January 17, 1957) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Cal State Fullerton Titans and San Diego State Aztecs.
 He was signed by the Los Angeles Rams as an undrafted free agent in 1980.
-He played college football at Cal State-Fullerton and San Diego State.

 Smith also played for the Kansas City Chiefs, Buffalo Bills, and San Diego Chargers.

+In Later Life he has shifted careers becoming a professional fitness trainer and has also transitioned to a plant-based Vegan diet for more than a decade already, has been featured in the 2018 Documentary The Game Changers.